gab-lee/gab-lee/ideas.md

 - Option Portfolio: In addition to strategy building, help to build pivots
 - Webscrapper for startups
 - AI neural network
+- Game like skul but with fishes
+-> fish that can swam correlates to health

 Icebox